 2. Watershed Management (Ecological Resilience)

-In line with its participatory predilection, Village Watershed Committees (VWC) and Water Users Committees (WUC) are developed for implementing this programme using a participatory approach.
-Focusing on providing Water and Food Security, a comprehensive set of activities related to land use planning and development and other livelihood generation activities has been systematically integrated for building up the 'Ecosystem Resilience' of the community.
+In line with its participatory predilection, Village Watershed Committees (VWC) and Water Users Committees (WUC) are developed at grass root level for implementing this programme using a participatory approach.
+Focusing on providing Water and Food Security, a comprehensive set of activities related to land use planning, development and other livelihood generation activities has been systematically integrated for building up the 'Ecosystem Resilience' of the community.

-The purpose of watershed development is to rehabilitate and conserve land and water resources in order to develop resilience towards climate change to ensure food and livelihood security.
-For this, the IFFDC has joined hands with other agencies and is mobilising resources directly from NABARD and through convergence with various Government agencies for the restoration of depleting water resources.
+The purpose of watershed development is to build capabilities of the community to rehabilitate and conserve land and water resources, water being another increasingly threatened resource, in order to develop resilience towards climate change to ensure food and livelihood security.
+For this, IFFDC has joined hands with other agencies and is mobilising resources directly from NABARD and through convergence with various Government agencies and schemes for the restoration of depleting water resources.

 PROJECT DETAILS